You may think of stress as a bad thing — but it is actually a bodily response that has some benefits.

 - If you’re feeling emotionally stressed — you’re overwhelmed or facing the fight, flight or freeze response — try self-soothing activities, stay socially connected, connect spiritually, meditate or listen to music.

 - Know when to walk away.
-If stress is neither useful or unavoidable, then "set a boundary and walk away," said Gilboa.
+If stress is neither useful or unavoidable, then "set a boundary and walk away," says Gilboa.